 Situated at the tip of Cape Cod in the historic village of Provincetown, CCS has the unique advantage of being able to utilize numerous natural and cultural resources such as the Province Lands Area of the Cape Cod National Seashore and offer many activities for families.
 From our vantage point, where the land meets the sea, CCS scientists study the surrounding coastal and marine environment, bringing a wealth of scientific knowledge to all our exploration walks and activities.
 All exploration activities are led by our trained naturalists/scientists.

-Whale Field Walks: Winter/spring 2017
+Whale Field Walks: Winter and Spring 2021

-For details and reservations, contact Marine Education Director Jesse Mechling at 508-487-3623 x 103.
+For details and reservations, contact Marine Education Director Jesse Mechling at 508-487-3623 x 114.